triton-inference-server/server/docs/model_configuration.rst

 Ensemble Scheduler
 ^^^^^^^^^^^^^^^^^^

-The ensemble scheduler should be used for :ref:`ensemble <section-ensemble-models>` models which are conceptual models representing the dataflow between models being served.
+The ensemble scheduler must be used for :ref:`ensemble models
+<section-ensemble-models>` and cannot be used for any other type of model.

-Ensemble scheduler is enabled and configured independently for each model using the :cpp:var:`ModelEnsembleScheduling
+The ensemble scheduler is enabled and configured independently for each model using the :cpp:var:`ModelEnsembleScheduling
 <nvidia::inferenceserver::ModelEnsembleScheduling>` settings in the
 model configuration.
-These settings control the mapping from the outputs of the models to the inputs of the models.
+The settings describe the models that are included in the ensemble and the flow of tensor values between the models.
 See :ref:`section-ensemble-models` for more information and examples.

 .. _section-optimization-policy: